Basic Settings

 Forecasts 2.5

-You can use the Create Forecast button to add many forecast lines according to the selection criteria.
+Use the Create Forecast button to quickly add multiple forecast lines based on selection criteria.

 Forecast Consumption in General Settings